 What Is Penicillin And When Is It Prescribed During Pregnancy?

 Penicillin belongs to the antibacterial class of antibiotics that help in controlling bacterial infections by acting on the walls of the bacteria cells.
-Members of the penicillin class include Penicillin G, Penicillin V, Oxacillin (dicloxacillin), Methicillin, Ampicillin, Amoxicillin, etc. (2).
+Penicillin has 13 main derivatives including Penicillin G, Penicillin V, Oxacillin (dicloxacillin), Methicillin, Ampicillin, Amoxicillin, etc. (2).

 Is It Safe To Take Penicillin During Pregnancy?